 As she moves resolutely forward, new threats begin to emerge: a growing number of brain-altered victims driven hopelessly, violently insane.
 With the madness spreading like a virus, the war between Jane and her enemies will become a fight for all their lives—against the lethal terror unleashed from behind the forbidden door.

-Please Note: While it goes without saying that most of the books I review in the Mystery, Thriller & Suspense genre contain content that may be disturbing to some, The Forbidden Door contains themes that may be especially triggering - specifically rape.
+Please Note: While it goes without saying that most of the books I review in the Mystery, Thriller & Suspense genre contain content that may be disturbing to some, The Forbidden Door contains themes that may be especially triggering - specifically rape and/or sexual abuse.
 Please read at your own discretion.

 The fourth installment in the Jane Hawk series, I have been hanging out for The Forbidden Door since the whopping cliffhanger The Crooked Staircase left us on.
 And, I wasn’t disappointed.
 In fact, this one offered more closure than it’s predecessor, but still gave us the wild ride we’ve come to expect from Dean Koontz.